By ITR Economics on Nov 19, 2018 11:59:51 AM

 Phase D: Recession

 During the final phase of the business cycle, activity is contracting, and the 12/12 rate-of-change is posting negative numbers.
 Even during this phase, it is possible to remain profitable and set your business up for success during the next upswing.
 Phase D may require cost-cutting measures.
 Consider amending your advertising plans and credit policies.
 Consider your equipment needs and marketing, hiring, and training plans for the next cycle.
 It is especially important to lead with confidence during this phase and share good news early.
-Many younger employees have not experienced a recession during their career and will follow management’s lead, whether that means maintaining strong morale or succumbing to panic.
+Many younger employees have not experienced a recession during their careers and will follow management’s lead, whether that means maintaining strong morale or succumbing to panic.
 Be ready to move into Phase A with conviction when your rate-of-change and leading indicator analysis gives you the green light.

 Fully understanding the phases of the business cycle can help you apply analysis and Management Objectives to your business in an optimal way.